-First, what and where are Deiters cells?
-Deiters cells are considered supportive cells and, with the assistance of Hensen’s cells and the cells of Claudius, they support the outer hair cells within the cochlear structure.
-Deiters cells extend from the basilar membrane to the reticular lamina and, together with pillar cells and outer hair cells, structurally define the micro-architecture of the organ of Corti.
-The drawing at the left depicts Deiters cells in gray.
-The electron microscope photos at right depict Deiters cells in the cochlea.
+First, let’s understand what and where Deiters cells are located.
+Deiters cells are a type of supportive cell.
+Along with Hensen’s cells and Claudius cells, they provide support to the outer hair cells within the cochlear structure.
+Deiters cells span from the basilar membrane to the reticular lamina, and when combined with pillar cells and outer hair cells, they play a crucial role in defining the micro-architecture of the organ of Corti.

 Otto Friedrich Karl Deiters